Varanasi (film): Marketing

-A pre-look poster was released on 9 August 2025, coinciding with Babu’s 50th birthday, and revealed that the film’s first look would be launched in November 2025.
-Later, an event titled The Globetrotter Event was held on 15 November 2025 at Ramoji Film City, with the presence of the film's cast and crew, during which the film's title and first concept reel were launched.
+A pre-look poster was released on 9 August 2025, coinciding with Babu’s 50th birthday.
+Rajamouli also revealed that the film’s first look would be launched on November 2025.
+Later, an event titled The Globetrotter Event was held on 15 November 2025 at Ramoji Film City, with the presence of the film's cast and crew, during which the film's official title and first concept reel were launched.
 It was streamed live on JioHotstar in India, becoming the first movie launch to be streamed on a streaming service while Variety streamed the event internationally on YouTube.

-Controversies

-Title Dispute

-A title dispute has arisen over the film because Rama Bramha Hanuma Creations, led by C.H.
-Subba Reddy, claims to own the rights to the name (registered as “Vaaranasi”) with the Telugu Film Producers’ Council since 2023.
-Rajamouli’s team used a slightly different spelling “Vāranāsi” when announcing the film, sparking questions about who legally owns the title.
-Despite the clash, it’s not yet clear whether formal legal action has been filed, and both sides may negotiate or escalate via the Producers’ Council.
+In the same event, Rajamouli announced that Varanasi is being shot in the 1.43:1 IMAX format, making Varanasi the first Indian film as well as the first non-English film to do so.

 Release

 Theatrical

-The film is scheduled to be theatrically released in 2027 in standard and IMAX formats.
-Apart from the original Telugu language, it will also be released with dubbed versions in the English, Tamil, Hindi, Malayalam and Kannada languages.
-It is the second Indian film to be filmed for IMAX, following Ramayana Part 1 & 2 (2026 & 2027), featuring native 1.43:1 IMAX sequences rather than the more common 1.90:1 presentation created through digital remastering.
+The film is scheduled to be released theatrically worldwide on 7 April 2027 in standard, Dolby Cinema, and IMAX formats.
+Shot in the Telugu language, it will also be released with dubbed versions in the Hindi, Tamil, Malayalam, and Kannada languages.
+It is the first non-English film to feature 1.43:1 IMAX ratio sequences, and the first Indian film in the world releasing in more than 120 countries globally.